RBGeorgiev/javascript-practice/README.md

 That is because, in short, the HTML canvas tries to draw starting exactly on the coordinate (which is between two pixels).
 So the color ends up half in one pixel, half in the other.
 Since the screen can't display half a pixel it expands the line to cover 2 pixels, causing a blurred and faded line.
 You can read more about it here: https://diveintohtml5.info/canvas.html in the PATHS section.

-There are ways to work around the problem when drawing straight lines, but so far I have not managed to find a solution that works with uneven lines drawn with a mouse.
+There are ways to work around the problem when drawing straight lines, but so far I have not managed to find a solution that works with uneven lines.